Manikeshhhh/Manikeshhhh.github.io/_posts/2023-10-16-interesting-bug.md

 ### Exploitation

 so, while i was going through the request, I found another **JS file** in the logs, so i started going through the JS code and I found that on error the application was serving a page from a s3 bucket.
-So, I tried to visit the url to check if a open s3 bucket or do i have any other permission on the application but on visiting the **s3 bucket** url refrenced in the Js file i was served a bucket not exist page.
+So, I tried to visit the url to check if a open s3 bucket or do i have any other permission on the bucket but on visiting the **s3 bucket** url refrenced in the Js file i was served a bucket not exist page.

 ![image](https://github.com/Manikeshhhh/Manikeshhhh.github.io/assets/88855149/30c51a72-11d7-4471-a545-02101329b494)

-so immediately i found a created a **s3 bucket with same name and region** and removed all the authentication from my s3 bucket and made it open so the application will be able to load it without any problem.
+so immediately i created a **s3 bucket with same name and region** and removed all the authentication from my s3 bucket and made it open so the application will be able to load it without any problem.
 I added the same folders and then the file with same name and created the bucket.

 Now when i tried going to the any non existent page on the application, I was able to see this page.